instadeepai/emmo/docs/how_to/contaminants/mhc_allele_misannotations.md

 experiment can also indicate low-quality experiments or experiments with misannotations.
 Therefore, EMMo allows inputting a table `df_hit_counts` with columns:

-- `group` - the experiment ID
+- `group` - Experiment ID
 - `num_of_hits_total` - Total number of peptides for the group
 - `num_of_hits_below_threshold` - Number of predicted binders (e.g., peptides that are below a
-  certain percentile rank)
+  certain percentile rank threshold)

 Example usage: